 I’d say it’s the best LEGO group hotel in the United States but since we haven’t stayed at the Florida resort yet, I am a little biased. 😉

 Fun Features at the LEGOLAND Castle Hotel

 Don’t miss these fun LEGO features that everyone can experience.
 These features are located in the hotel lobby, restaurant and other public spaces within the LEGOLAND Castle Hotel.
-Even if you aren’t staying at the hotel, you can pop in and take a look at these fun LEGO models and surprises.
+Even if you aren’t staying at the hotel, you can pop in and take a look at these fun play areas, LEGO models and surprises.

 - LEGO Wizard and Magical Chandelier